Booking Terms and Conditions

 1.3 Non-photographer Friends or Partners: Only the person booked may attend any part of the workshop including but not limited to the social aspects such as any drinks and meals that have been organised by us.
 Non-photographer friends or partners must pay in full for a place on the workshop by making a booking online to ensure maximum group size is not exceeded.
 We recommend against bringing non-photographer friends and partners.

 1.4 Dietary Requests: You must inform us of these at the time of booking or at least 30 days prior to departure for the purposes of booking appropriate restaurants for group meals during the workshop.
 We will do our best to accommodate your requests but cannot guarantee that they will be met, and will have no liability to you if such requests are not met.

 2. Payment, Cancellations and Refunds

-2.1 Deposit: A non-refundable non-trasferable deposit of the stated amount online is required at the time of booking paid online by Stripe along with the completed booking form.
+2.1 Deposit: A non-refundable non-transferable deposit of the stated amount online is required at the time of booking paid online by Stripe along with the completed booking form.
 For Private Group bookings see APPENDIX 1.

 2.2 Confirmation of Booking: Unless you hear from us, the receipt of a deposit means your place on the workshop has been registered.
 We reserve the right to turn down your registration - a full explanation will be given.
 Once minimum numbers required to confirm the running of the workshop are reached we will be in touch via email with an invoice (including the balance payment amount and date due, if applicable).
 An invoice will constitute an acceptance of your booking and confirmation that a contract exists between us.